Meet Our Head of School

-Commonwealth School is delighted to welcome Jennifer Borman ’81 as our sixth (and first alumna!)
-Head of School.
-The 2021–2022 academic year will be her first with us, and one full of relearning the joys of in-person schooling—and rediscovering the Commonwealth community that so electrified her as a student more than forty years ago.
+Commonwealth School welcomed Jennifer Borman ’81 as our sixth (and first alumna!)
+Head of School in 2021.
+Ever since, she has been rediscovering the Commonwealth community that so electrified her as a student more than forty years ago.

 Get to Know Jennifer